microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-alert-get.md

 doc_type: apiPageType
 ---

-# Get alert_v2
+# Get alert
-Namespace: microsoft.graph
+Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of an [alert_v2](../resources/alert_v2.md) object.
+Retrieve the properties and relationships of an [alert](../resources/security-alert.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).